Fitch Affirms Bank Austria at 'BBB+'; Negative Outlook

 on an upgrade of

-Austria's role in the group, none of which we expect, or if UC's
+importance of Bank Austria's role in the group, which is not our

 The rating actions are as follows: